mbridak/not1mm/README.md

 `export QT_QPA_PLATFORM=wayland` in your home directories .bashrc file.
 Then after logging out and back in you should be able to launch it normally.

+### Update your CTY and SCP files

+After all the configuration stuff below and before operating in a contest, you might want to update the CTY and SCP files.
+You can do this by choosing FILE->Update CTY and FILE->Update MASTER.SCP

 ## Various data file locations

 ### Data